cpausmit/BulkEm/README.md

 The distributor list is the heart of the bulk email submission.
 We choose this to be a ascii file for the easy of editing.
 It can be edited in excel or libreoffice as a spreadsheet but it is important to make sure the 'separator' if consistent with the definition of the separators used in BulkEm.
 The default field separator is a ":" but it can be adjusted using the environment variable defined in the install script: install.sh

 The first row of that file defines the _tags_.
 A tag is a case sensitive sequence of characters, like: FIRST_NAME or last_name.
 You can define as many tags as you like.
 The program will for each person on the distribution list read all tag values and replace any of those occurrences in the template to generate the personal email text.
 In the template the tags are specially protected by framing them: XX-_tag_-XX.

+Here is an example email template:

+  To:          XX-EMAIL-XX
+  Subject:     Corrections for Writeup 0 (XX-FIRST_NAME-XX XX-LAST_NAME-XX)
+  CC:          paus@mit.edu
+  replyto:     paus@mit.edu
+  attach-file: XX-ATTACHMENT-XX

+  Dear XX-FIRST_NAME-XX,

+  please find attached my corrections to your writeups.
+  The overall grade should be appearing very soon in stellar.

+  I grade 4 categories:

+    Theory (15%),
+    Data (30%),
+    Analysis (40%) and
+    Presentation/Form (15%)

+  If you have any questions about the grade please contact me.

+  Cheers, Christoph

+  ----
+  Christoph Paus - (email: paus@mit.edu)